lsst-ts/Common_FPGA_Modbus/README.md

 5. Create a boolean register for IRQ control and "WaitForRXFrame".
 Specify never arbitrate for write.

-6. Generate a boolean register for the software controlled trigger.
+6. Create a boolean register for the software controlled trigger.
 Specify never arbitrate for write.
 You can use a single trigger for controlling multiple ports so this is an optional step if a register has already been generated.

 7. Create a FIFO for Tx timestamps.
 Specify a data type of U64.
 Specify never arbitrate for write.

 8. Drop the FPGAModbus/ModbusPort.vi onto your main VI.

-Setup the port settings using the resources defined above.
-Sets base address (shall be multiply of
+9. Setup the ModbusPort settings using the resources defined above.

-   6) and IRQ (ordinals).
-Review the comments in ModbusPort.vi for more information.
+10. Sets base address (shall be multiply of 6) and IRQ (ordinals).

+11. Review the comments in ModbusPort.vi for more information.

 ### Optional

 To copy health and status data FIFOs into a single FIFO:

-9. Drop the FPGAHealthAndStatus/HealthAndStatusFIFOCopy.vi.
+12. Drop the FPGAHealthAndStatus/HealthAndStatusFIFOCopy.vi.
 Set the internal health and status FIFO.
 Set the source as the FIFO generated in step 2.

-10. Drop the FPGAHealthAndStatus/HealthAndStatusFIFOCopy.vi.
+13. Drop the FPGAHealthAndStatus/HealthAndStatusFIFOCopy.vi.
 Set the internal health and status FIFO.
 Set the source as the FIFO generated in step 5.

 # How it works